-Any failure to implement and maintain effective internal control over financial reporting also could adversely affect the results of periodic management evaluations and annual independent registered public accounting firm attestation reports regarding the effectiveness of our internal control over financial reporting that we will eventually be required to include in our periodic reports that will be filed with the SEC.
+Any failure to implement and maintain effective internal control over financial reporting also could adversely affect the results of periodic management evaluations and annual independent registered public accounting firm attestation reports regarding the effectiveness of our internal control over financial reporting that we will be required to include in our financial reports filed with the SEC following the loss of our emerging growth company status as of December 31, 2022.
 Ineffective disclosure controls and procedures and internal control over financial reporting could also cause investors to lose confidence in our reported financial and other information, which would likely have a negative effect on the trading price of our Class A common stock.
 In addition, if we are unable to continue to meet these requirements, we may not be able to remain listed on the Nasdaq Global Select Market, or Nasdaq.
 If our internal control over financial reporting is not effective, our independent registered public accounting firm may issue an adverse report.
-As a public company, we are required to provide an annual management report on the effectiveness of our internal control over financial reporting commencing with our second Annual Report on Form 10-K, and if at that time we are no longer an emerging growth company, our independent registered public accounting firm will be required to attest on management's assertions in that Form 10-K.
+As a public company, we are required to provide an annual management report on the effectiveness of our internal control over financial reporting commencing with our second Annual Report on Form 10-K, and as we will no longer be an emerging growth company at that time, our independent registered public accounting firm will be required to audit the Company's controls over financial reporting and issue an associated opinion in that Form 10-K.